NevermindNilas/python-decoders-benchmarks/README.md

 A place where one can get guidance on which Python video decoder is best suited for their project based on performance benchmarks.

+All benchmarks standardize on `numpy` arrays in RGB24 format as the final output.
+Performance measurements include any necessary color space conversions (e.g., BGR→RGB for OpenCV) to ensure fair comparison across all libraries.

 ## Overview

 This project benchmarks the performance (Frames Per Second - FPS) of various Python libraries used for video decoding.
 The goal is to provide developers with data to make informed decisions when choosing a video decoding backend for their applications.